Need help with your CMMC assessment scope?

 C3PAO@sentar.com

-Sentar has helped Defense in Base (DIB) contractors meet their DOD compliance requirements starting with DFARS 252.204-7012 in 2015, NIST SP 800-171 in 2016, and now with CMMC.
-Sentar is itself a DOD Contractor that is required to meet CMMC LV2 upon the final rule(s) publication.
-Along with being a FedRAMP 3PAO (Cloud Application security assessor), Sentar is uniquely positioned to help any DOD contractor walk-the-compliance-path that we have already trekked.
+Sentar has been helping Defense Industrial Base (DIB) contractors meet their DoD compliance requirements since DFARS 252.204-7012 in 2015, NIST SP 800-171 in 2016, and now with CMMC.
+As a DoD contractor ourselves, Sentar is required to meet CMMC Level 2 under the finalized rule.
+Along with being a FedRAMP 3PAO (Cloud Application security assessor), Sentar is uniquely positioned to guide any DoD contractor through the compliance journey we have already navigated.
 We hope you find this FAQ page helpful.

-CMMC is a requirement the DOD created that requires DIB Contractors handling Controlled Unclassified Information (CUI) to hire a third party authorized assessor to validate their compliance on a set of controls defined in NIST SP 800-171 (“NIST-171”).
-DOD contractors have been required to meet NIST-171 since Jan 1, 2018.
+CMMC is a mandatory requirement created by the DoD that requires DIB contractors handling Controlled Unclassified Information (CUI) to hire a Third-Party Authorized Assessor to validate their compliance with controls defined in NIST SP 800-171.
+DoD contractors have been required to meet NIST SP 800-171 since January 1, 2018.

-Sentar is an accredited CMMC Third Party Assessment Organization (C3PAO) that contractors can use now to obtain an early-bird verification of compliance using the Joint Surveillance Voluntary (JSV) assessment method to get ahead of the 71,000+ Level 2 CUI handling DIB Contractors that must get certified once the CFR 32 Part 170.14 proposed rule is in effect.
-This rule requires the majority of contractors receiving, creating, and handling CUI to pass a third-party assessment from a C3PAO prior to receiving new contract awards with the CMMC requirement, based on a phased rollout defined in the rule.
-Contractors that only handle, create, or process Federal Contractor Information (FCI), along with a tiny subset of contractors dealing with CUI that is not considered of National Security importance, can self-assess to their Maturity Level 1 or Maturity Level 2 compliance.
+Sentar is an authorized CMMC Third-Party Assessor Organization (C3PAO) that contractors can use to obtain certification.
+With the CFR 32 Part 170.14 rule now finalized, contractors receiving, creating, or handling CUI must pass a third-party assessment from a C3PAO prior to receiving new contract awards with the CMMC requirement.
+Contractors handling only Federal Contractor Information (FCI) or a small subset of CUI not considered critical to national security may self-assess to Maturity Level 1 or Maturity Level 2 compliance.

-CUI is information that requires safeguarding or dissemination controls pursuant to and consistent with applicable law, regulations, and government-wide policies.
-In layman’s terms, it is important data that should be marked with unique headers identifying it as such.
-While not Secret or Top Secret information, mishandling of CUI can harm our nation and should be tightly controlled.
+CUI refers to information that requires safeguarding or dissemination controls pursuant to applicable laws, regulations, and government-wide policies.
+While not classified as Secret or Top Secret, mishandling of CUI can harm national security and must be tightly controlled.

-If you are unclear as to whether your contract involves CUI, our experts can help determine if your organization will be required to obtain a CMMC Certificate in the near future.
+If you are unsure whether your contract involves CUI, Sentar’s experts can help determine if your organization will need a CMMC Certificate.

 Click here to contact Sentar and request a free consultation session.

-YES.
-Eventually, all DOD contracts will require almost all contractors to obtain a CMMC Certification.
-However, only DOD Contractors handling, receiving, or creating CUI will be required to pay a C3PAO to certify their compliance.
+Yes, all DoD contracts will eventually require contractors to obtain CMMC certification.
+Contractors handling, receiving, or creating CUI must hire a C3PAO to certify their compliance.

-The CFR 32 Part 170.14 proposed rule defines an escalating rollout of contracts requiring CMMC Certification of contractors over 30 months (2.5 years) once the rule is in effect.
-NOTE: All new contracts could have the CMMC requirement within SIX MONTHS of the rule being in effect.
-(See section 170.3 Applicability in the CFR 32 Part 170.14 located here.
+The CFR 32 Part 170.14 rule defines a phased rollout of contracts requiring CMMC certification over 30 months (2.5 years).
+All new contracts could include the CMMC requirement within six months of the rule’s effective date.

 Download Sentar’s latest whitepaper, “Tips on Establishing Your Assessment Scoping Boundary from a C3PAO”